跳到主要内容

 • Execute the following command to create a new branch:

-git branch <new branch name> # create a new branch
+git branch <new branch name> # Create a new branch

-• You can also quickly create a new branch by clicking the current branch on the project page and then clicking "New Branch":
+• You can also click on the current branch on the project page and then click 「New Branch」 to quickly create a new branch:

-1. Modify code and submit
+1. Modify code and commit

 Common Git Commands